Changing the real estate industry through research close to the field

 I am currently in charge of the direction of the research and development organization.
 We aim to create a world where everyone in the company can reduce mechanical work to the utmost and focus on high value-added things that only humans can do.
 Technology that is frequently used within the company should also be used by other companies in the same industry.
 We believe that we can change the industry by providing our technology, and some of the technology we have actually developed is provided to other companies for a fee.

-While the job is rewarding, it can also be difficult.
-For example, what I thought was useful as a researcher may not be accepted in the field.
-Also, the requests raised from the site are not necessarily the best for the site.
-In general, it is said that it is difficult to make use of research results in business, but at GA, researchers are as close to the site as possible to help solve problems. development.
-We are implementing a strategy of brushing up with the site.
+While the work is rewarding, it is often difficult.
+For example, what researchers think is useful may not be accepted in the field.
+Also, requests from the field may not necessarily be ideal for the field.
+It is generally said that "it is difficult to apply research results to business," but at GA technologies Co., Ltd., researchers get as close to the field as possible and solve problems, and in addition to research, they develop prototypes that people in the field can use.
+They are implementing a strategy of brushing up the prototypes together with the field.

 In general, it is true that many researchers do not want to communicate with people in the field in order to concentrate on their research.
 Therefore, I focus on recruiting members who can tolerate the conflicting attributes of research and the field, and discussing with members on a daily basis.
 It's a lot of hard work, but being able to directly see how the members are improving their work and making people happy in the field makes me supremely happy.